cocotb/cocotb/README.md

 pip install cocotb
 ```

+**!!!
+Windows Users !!!** See [here](https://docs.cocotb.org/en/stable/install.html) for installation instructions.

+For more details on installation, including prerequisites, see [the documentation](https://docs.cocotb.org/en/stable/install.html).

-For more details, including how to install a development version of cocotb, see [the documentation](https://docs.cocotb.org/en/latest/install.html).
+For detail on how to install the *development* version of cocotb, see [the lastest documentation](https://docs.cocotb.org/en/latest/install_devel.html#install-devel).

 ## Usage

 As a first trivial introduction to cocotb, the following example "tests" a flip-flop.

 First, we need a hardware design which we can test.
 For this example, create a file `dff.sv` with SystemVerilog code for a simple [D flip-flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#D_flip-flop).
-You could also use any other language a [cocotb-supported simulator](https://docs.cocotb.org/en/latest/simulator_support.html) understands, e.g. VHDL.
+You could also use any other language a [cocotb-supported simulator](https://docs.cocotb.org/en/stable/simulator_support.html) understands, e.g. VHDL.

 ```systemverilog
 // dff.sv